discord-extensions-archived/better-default-pfps/README.md

-# better-default-pfps
+# Better Default PFPs
-Makes Discord's default profile pictures "better."
+All assets and inspiration for this addon comes from [better discord profile pictures](https://better-default-discord.netlify.app/).